 Sukkot is a fall harvest festival.
 Sukkot is also known as the "Festival of the Booths", as it commemorates the time the Jewish people lived in temporary huts (sukkot) during their wandering and during their time of harvest in the fields.
 Sukkot is a time of feasting and of giving thanks for the harvest.

 Simchat Torah, meaning "rejoicing with the Torah", is a happy holiday celebrated with gaiety and festivity.
 On Simchat Torah the last portion of the Torah in the book of Deuteronomy and the first verses of the book of Genesis are read in the same Temple service, signifying that the Torah has no beginning and no end.

-Hanukkah, a joyous holiday celebrated for eight days, commemorates the victory of the Jews over the Greeks and thus Jewish independence and the right to once again practice the Jewish religion.
-Hanukkah celebrates the rededication of the Temple after the victory over the Greeks.
-Hanukkah is also called the "Festival of Lights" in remembrance of the miraculous oil that burned in the Temple menorah for eight days at the time of the rededication of the Temple.
+Chanukah, a joyous holiday celebrated for eight days, commemorates the victory of the Jews over the Greeks and thus Jewish independence and the right to once again practice the Jewish religion.
+Chanukah celebrates the rededication of the Temple after the victory over the Greeks.
+Chanukah is also called the "Festival of Lights" in remembrance of the miraculous oil that burned in the Temple menorah for eight days at the time of the rededication of the Temple.

-Blessings and How to Light Candles for Hanukkah
+Blessings and How to Light Candles for Chanukah